pwfisher/node-staticp/README.md

 > a simple, *rfc 2616 compliant* file streaming module for [node](http://nodejs.org) plus *postscript* support

-node-static has an in-memory file cache, making it highly efficient. node-static understands and supports *conditional GET* and *HEAD* requests. node-static was inspired by some of the other static-file serving modules out there, such as node-paperboy and antinode.
+node-staticp has an in-memory file cache, making it highly efficient. node-staticp understands and supports *conditional GET* and *HEAD* requests. node-staticp was inspired by some of the other static-file serving modules out there, such as node-paperboy and antinode.

 The postscript feature will append a common include file to every html document response body.